-Our revenues for the 2023 Quarter increased \$158.7 million \$82.9 million, or 25% 11%, from the 2022 Quarter and our total costs and expenses (excluding the gain on sale of assets) as presented on the Unaudited Condensed Consolidated Statements of Operations increased \$161.0 million \$36.7 million, or 28% 6%, between the two periods with an overall net decrease increase (excluding the gain on sale of assets) to operating income of \$2.3 million \$46.2 million.
-The decrease increase in our operating income during the 2023 Quarter is primarily due to unrealized (non-cash) losses of approximately \$27.1 million from the valuation of increased volumes in our commodity derivative transactions (excluding fair value hedges) offshore pipeline transportation segment, increased volumes and pricing in our Alkali Business, and higher day rates in our marine transportation segment.
+Our revenues for the 2023 Quarter increased \$82.9 million \$86.4 million, or 11% 12%, from the 2022 Quarter and our total costs and expenses (excluding the gain on sale of assets) as presented on the Unaudited Condensed Consolidated Statements of Operations increased \$36.7 million \$49.8 million, or 6% 8%, between the two periods with an overall net increase (excluding the gain on sale of assets) to operating income of \$46.2 million \$36.6 million.
+The increase in our operating income during the 2023 Quarter is primarily due to the increased volumes in our offshore pipeline transportation segment increased volumes and pricing in our Alkali Business, and higher day rates in our marine transportation segment.
 See further discussion below under "Segment Margin" regarding the activity in our individual operating segments.
-Additionally, we had lower depreciation, depletion, and amortization expense and general and administrative costs in the 2023 Quarter compared to unrealized (non-cash) gains of \$6.2 million from the valuation of our commodity derivative transactions (excluding fair value hedges) in the 2022 Quarter and an increase to depreciation, depletion, and amortization expense costs during the 2023 Quarter (see "Other Costs, Interest, and Income Taxes" below for additional discussion).
-Our increase in costs and expenses was mostly offset by our increase in operating revenues and activity as a result of: (i) an increase in volumes in our offshore pipeline transportation segment primarily from the incremental volumes from the King's Quay Floating Production System ("FPS"), which achieved first oil in the second quarter of 2022; and (ii) an increase in utilization and day rates in our marine transportation segment (see further discussion below on our individual operating segments).
+Additionally, the 2023 Quarter included \$12.3 million in unrealized gains associated with the valuation of our commodity derivative transactions compared to unrealized losses of \$1.3 million during the 2022 Quarter, which are included within operating costs.
+Lastly, we had lower depreciation, depletion, and amortization expense and general and administrative costs by \$5.6 million in the 2023 Quarter compared to the 2022 Quarter (see "Other Costs, Interest, and Income Taxes" below for additional discussion).

-A substantial portion of our revenues and costs are derived from the purchase and sale of crude oil in our crude oil marketing business, which is included in our onshore facilities and transportation segment, and revenues and costs associated with our Alkali Business, which is included in our soda and sulfur sevices services segment.
+A substantial portion of our revenues and costs are derived from the purchase and sale of crude oil in our crude oil marketing business, which is included in our onshore facilities and transportation segment, and revenues and costs associated with our Alkali Business, which is included in our soda and sulfur services segment.
 We describe, in more detail, the impact on revenues and costs for each of our businesses below.

-As it relates to our crude oil marketing business, the average closing prices for West Texas Intermediate crude oil on the New York Mercantile Exchange ("NYMEX") decreased to \$75.93 \$73.54 per barrel in the 2023 Quarter, as compared to \$95.18 \$108.83 per barrel in the 2022 Quarter.
+As it relates to our crude oil marketing business, the average closing prices for West Texas Intermediate crude oil on the New York Mercantile Exchange ("NYMEX") decreased to \$73.54 \$82.25 per barrel in the 2023 Quarter, as compared to \$108.83 \$93.06 per barrel in the 2022 Quarter.
 We would expect changes in crude oil prices to continue to proportionately affect our revenues and costs attributable to our purchase and sale of crude oil and petroleum products, producing minimal direct impact on Segment Margin, Net income (loss) and Available Cash before Reserves.
 We have limited our direct commodity price exposure related to crude oil and petroleum products through the broad use of fee-based service contracts, back-to-back purchase and sale arrangements and hedges.
 As a result, changes in the price of crude oil would proportionately impact both our revenues and our costs, with a disproportionately smaller net impact on our Segment Margin.
 However, we do have some indirect exposure to certain changes in prices for oil and petroleum products, particularly if they are significant and extended.
 We tend to experience more demand for certain of our services when prices increase significantly over extended periods of time, and we tend to experience less demand for certain of our services when prices decrease significantly over extended periods of time.
 For additional information regarding certain of our indirect exposure to commodity prices, see our segment-by-segment analysis below and the section of our Annual Report entitled "Risks Related to Our Business."